 It’s all down to personal preference, of course, but unless your kids are born to race and want to be in high divisions racing for the big leagues, I think they’ll prefer the simplicity of automatic rigs.

-Now for the kart that I’d recommend, no questions asked.
+Let’s start with the kart that I’d recommend for kids, no questions asked.
 Tony Kart have been innovating the sport for years, and since expanding their horizons to worldwide karting, they’ve become a favorite in the United States.

 They’re certainly considered to be on the more luxury side of things, especially when considering the standard prices for their rigs and looking at the gear they offer, but they’ve recently been shown to provide the same quality for a lesser price.
 The Neos chassis will differ slightly between whether you order the Micro Swift or the Mini Swift variants, but the overall look will stay the same.

 Mostly white and highlighted by greens and reds, an homage to the Italian racing pedigree they came from, the Neos is the fully revamped version of their previously winning Rookie model.
 And by ‘revamped’ I mean you can barely recognize the Neos when compared to the Rookie!

 As with all racing classes in which the participants are kids, Tony Kart has taken special care to create a highly competitive, sleek chassis and added a lot of essential safety features.
 This rig is very lightweight, and this is in large part due to the new one-piece braking system that they formulated for the Neos build.

 Less parts means less weight, which might incite fear in the system not being strong enough if not for the innovative caliper system on the rear brakes.
 With the usage of two pistons, the driver will be able to feel every ounce of braking power in their rig when they put their foot on the pedal, allowing them to correctly apply brakes far more accurately than in other builds.